artsandmetaphysics/goodlifeodyssey/poems/inferni-summarium.md

 ---

 ~~~
-Dante, astray in a dark wood, sees light.
+Dante, astray in a dark wood, sees light,
-Since leopard, lion, and wolf halt our ways,
+but leopard, lion, and wolf halts his way.
-wise Virgil comes to guide him past his plight.
+Wise Virgil comes to guide him past his plight.

 The pilgrim, no Aeneas or Paul, stays.
 "Your Beatrice sent me, so have no fear---